 - Parent Education: Offer classes at least quarterly during the CYS Orientation Training and through Army Community Service (ACS).
 Regularly scheduled classes include some of the following (1) child growth and development (2) special needs awareness, (3) character counts, (4) baby sign language and (5) child guidance techniques. - Parent Advisory Board (PAB): The PAB is a parent/guardian forum that meets at least quarterly to discuss current issues and offer recommendations for CYS program and service improvements.
-Parent/Guardians concerns are channeled through the program director to the installation commander for review and disposition. - Parent Conferences: Provide parents/guardians a formal means of communicating with those who provide direct care to their children on a regular basis and at a minimum of twice a year or as often as needed.
+Parent/Guardians concerns are channeled through the program director to the installation commander for review and disposition. - Parent Conferences: Provide parents/guardians a formal means of communicating with those who provide direct care to their children on a regular basis and at a minimum, formal parent/guardian conferences are offered and scheduled by the individual programs twice a year (Spring and Fall each year) or as often as needed.
 It offers a great opportunity for Parent/Guardians to learn up to date community news and program information while discussing their child's/youth's developmental progress.

-Mission Related Extended Hours: Families are not charged for approved Army mission related extended hours care.
+extended hours care.
 Families must provide written validation confirming the mission related extended hours care.
 The Soldier's Battalion Command (CPT or higher) must provide documentation to qualify for approved mission related extended hours care to the center based program staff or FCC Provider.
 Extended duty hours care is generally up to 3 hours/day.
 Regular services are offered through Family Child Care program.